-Where were these artisans from?
-The Qin Government recruited countless skilled artisans from all parts of the country.
-They not only came from Shaanxi, where the warriors were discovered, but also from today's Henan, Hubei, Shandong and Shanxi Provinces.
-Some artisans worked for the central government, but others were ordinary people.
-If you look carefully, you will see that the figures created by the artisans from the central government look dignified and majestic.
-On the other hand, the figures carved by the folk artisans look lively and fresh, which is greatly related to their life experience and living environment.
+If you look carefully, you will see that the warriors created by the artisans from the central government look dignified and majestic; the figures carved by the folk artisans look lively and fresh, which is greatly related to their life experience and living environment.
 Also, the technical skill level is reflected in the appearance of the warrior figures.
 Generally speaking, the artistic skill of the artisans from the central government is higher than that of the folk ones.

-However, even though the technical skills of all the artisans were excellent, and their contribution to the Qin Empire was incalculable, their fate was sealed.
-After the death of the Emperor Qin Shihuang, Hu Hai, the second emperor of Qin Dynasty, ordered to bury them alive in the tomb passages so that the secret of the mausoleum would not be revealed.
-The poor artisans became the victims of the death of Emperor Qin Shihuang and guarded the entrance to his tomb for over two-thousand years.
+Even though the technical skills of all the artisans were excellent, and their contribution to the construction of the Qin Shi Huang Mausoleum was incalculable, their fate was sealed.
+After the death of the Emperor Qin Shihuang, Hu Hai, the second emperor of Qin, ordered to bury them alive in the tomb passages so that the secret of the mausoleum would not be revealed.
+The poor artisans became the victims of the death of Emperor Qin Shihuang and have guarded the entrance to his tomb ever since.

 Terracotta Warriors Tour: One-day to visit Terracotta Army Museum and more

 More Xian Tours